Taking Responsibility for our impact. We will Respect & care for People and the Environment.

 Groups put together their own sandwiches in the morning using ready prepared healthy ingredients.
 They can choose what they will eat and how much they individually require.

-Operationally we rarely use paper; recycled paper if we do have to, as everything is computerised and online.
+Operationally we rarely use printer paper and use recycled paper if we do have to.
+Everything at Arete Outdoor Centre is computerised and online.
 Instructor course notes, daily morning meeting / venues, equipment and vehicle logs.

 We are reducing plastics in Tuck Shop by stocking with products made of alternative materials and with items that aren’t poorly made and essentially single use.

 We try to use laminated resources when we can, these will last longer – Orienteering maps and Duke of Edinburgh’s award safety information for example.
 We use mini whiteboards instead of flipcharts.
 We use online photos and laptops for end of week photo review, a very powerful way to review the week’s adventurous outdoor experiences.

 In general if we can’t reduce the waste we sure do reuse.